dmbarbour/wikilon/docs/AwelonLang.md

 Stowage enables programmers to work semi-transparently with data or computations much larger than working memory.
 Unlike effectful storage or virtual memory, stowage is friendly in context of parallelism and distribution, structure sharing, incremental computing, and backtracking.
 However, effective use of stowage is limited to [persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure), optimally those that implicitly batch writes such as [LSM trees](https://en.wikipedia.org/wiki/Log-structured_merge-tree).

 *Note:* Stowage leverages the same implicit secure hash resources as external binary data.
 If our large value happens to encode flat binary data, may stow to `%secureHash` instead.
 Also, programmers may freely use `$secureHash` to name programs (not just values) from a normal dictionary.

-## Dictionary

-An Awelon dictionary doubles as a codebase and a substrate for multi-agent application state.
-The dictionary representation must support efficient lookup in context of high frequency concurrent updates.
-I propose a DVCS-inspired patch based representation of dictionaries:

-        secureHashOfPatch1
-        secureHashOfPatch2
-        @word1 definition1
-        @word2 definition2
-        ...

-Each patch contains a list of patches to logically include (via secure hash) followed by a list of definitions overriding specific words.
-A word may be logically deleted by defining a trivial cycle like `@foo foo`.
-The last definition of a word wins.
-Whitespace (SP, LF) surrounding each definition is implicitly trimmed.
-A dictionary is represented by a 'root' patch.

-As a dictionary shared with software agents, this representation is not optimal for humans.
-The intention is that human programmers should be operating on a dictionary through editable views or edit sessions, browsing the dictionary as hypermedia, loading relevant definitions into scope as needed.
-See *Editable Views*, later.

-A runtime might usefully document recognized accelerators, annotations, and other features by specifying seed dictionary, or a set of seeds (to account for portability, versioning).

-*Note:* Non-trivial cycles are errors - loop behavior must be modeled via *fixpoint*, not link layer recursion.
-But the trivial cycle conceptually matches the behavior of an undefined word, so we'll take advantage.

-*Note:* Some words are implicitly defined.
-This includes the four primitives `a b c d`, most number words, and secure hash resources.
-These should not be represented within the dictionary, or if represented should be equivalent to the implicit definition.

 ## Secure Hash Resources